1895–96 Football League: Second round

-Summary

-Reference works, such Encyclopedia of British Football and Association Football, present the following table with the heading given above.
+Table

 Consequences

 It is likely that the league decided on re-election to the First Division and on promotion and relegation on the basis of the summary table above.
 It is not clear why all the four teams did not play each other, since it would only have required two more matches for each of them.
 It seems those teams who had lost in the first round hardly had any chance of ending up among the top teams in this system, and the election outcome effectively seems to have confirmed the first round results.